aaronsaray/aaronsaray.com/_posts/2007-07-12-show-the-right-files-in-php-explorer.markdown

 ---
-author: aaron
-comments: true
-date: 2007-07-12 02:42:13+00:00
 layout: post
-slug: show-the-right-files-in-php-explorer
 title: Show the right files in PHP Explorer
-wordpress_id: 48
-categories:
+tags:
 - Eclipse PDT
 - IDE and Web Dev Tools
-tags:
-- Eclipse PDT
 ---

 After I installed Eclipse PDT, I had two project navigators.
 I closed the native one and kept open the PHP Explorer.
 PHP Explorer showed my php, css, js, etc, files.
 It also puts a plus sign to the left of the filenames.
 Using this view, we can expand the file to see the classes and functions inside of the file without opening it.